robrogers3/Laracastle/readme.md

     use Notifiable, ResetsAccount, ChecksVerification;
     //...
 }
-    use Notifiable;
-    //...
-}
 ```

-Lastly, protect routes that should be verified by email.
+Lastly, protected routes that should be verified by email.
 Like:

 ```
 Route::get('home', function () {